 Your development process could require generating code for a particular microprocessor or development board and deploying the code on target hardware with a cross-development system.
 To accomplish these goals, make more extensive modifications to the ERT-based system target file.

-For information on how to customize your ERT-based system target file for your production requirements, see Target Development.
+For information on how to customize your ERT-based system target file for your production requirements, see Custom Software for Target Hardware.